 - Unit 3: Parliament, Bureaucracy, and Accountability in Canada

-- Unit 4: Policy Formulation: The Institutions and Processes of Political Governance
+- Unit 4: Policy Formulation—The Institutions and Processes of Political Governance

-- Unit 5: Administrative Governance: The Challenge of Policy Implementation
+- Unit 5: Administrative Governance—The Challenge of Policy Implementation

-- Unit 6: Non-state Actors in Policy-making and Administrative Governance
+- Unit 6: Non-State Actors in Policy-Making and Administrative Governance

-- Unit 7: Social Diversity and the Question of “Difference“ in Policy-making and Administrative Governance
+- Unit 7: Social Diversity and the Question of “Difference“ in Policy-Making and Administrative Governance

-The midterm and final examinations for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.